-Wentworth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Wentworth is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Wentworth who work in office and administrative support (10.95%), management occupations (10.15%), and sales jobs (7.94%).
+When you are in Wentworth, you'll notice that it is more blue-collar than most other communities in America.
+37.33% of Wentworth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Wentworth is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Wentworth who work in office and administrative support (8.66%), sales jobs (8.48%), and management occupations (7.56%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Wentworth is worth considering.

-Wentworth is an extremely ethnically-diverse town.
+Wentworth is a very ethnically-diverse town.
 The people who call Wentworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wentworth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wentworth include English, Irish, German, Scottish, and Italian.
+Important ancestries of people in Wentworth include English, Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Wentworth is English.
 Other important languages spoken here include Italian and Spanish.